QubesOS/qubes-posts/2024-09-XX-novacustom-v56-series-qubes-certified.md

 - This section is merely cosmetic and therefore does not affect certification.

 ### Firmware options
-- Qubes OS does not support UEFI secure boot.
+- Qubes OS currently does not support UEFI secure boot.
 - Keeping up-to-date with firmware updates is merely an email notification service and therefore does not affect certification.
 - Deploying coreboot+Heads does not affect certification.
 - Disabling Intel Management Engine (HAP disabling) does not affect certification.